craftcms/docs/docs/5.x/upgrade.md

 Values passed to the `type()` method of [entry queries](./reference/element-types/entries.md#querying-entries) may require updates, as migrated entry types _can_ receive new handles.
 For example, a Matrix field that contained a block type with the handle `gallery` might conflict with a preexisting entry type belonging to a section; in that event, the new entry type for that block would get the handle `gallery1` (or potentially `gallery2`, `gallery3`, and so on, if multiple similar Matrix fields are being migrated).

 Visit **Settings** &rarr; **Entry Types** to check if any handles appear to have collided in this way, then review and update templates as necessary.

+_Matrix block IDs were not stable in Craft 4, and will change as they are converted to entry types.
+If you maintain code that loads Matrix block definitions by hard-coded IDs, it will no longer work in Craft 5._
 :::

 ### Eager-Loading